jamison904/Tools/conky/README.md

 $sudo chmod u+s /usr/sbin/hddtemp
 $sudo sensors-detect #answering Yes (default) to all questions, even that last one that defaults to No[/code]

-Now that you have everything installed for conky to work we now need to get the extra icons, download [URL=http://gnome-look.org/content/show.php/CONKY-colors?content=92328]this[/URL] then extract the conky-colors.tar.gz and cd to the folder in the terminal, then run this.
+Now that you have everything installed for conky to work we now need to get the extra icons, download <a href="http://gnome-look.org/content/show.php/CONKY-colors?content=92328">this</a> then extract the conky-colors.tar.gz and cd to the folder in the terminal, then run this.

 [code]$make
 $make install[/code]